 Introduction by RUSSELL COBB (August 23, 2001, issue)

 The 1995 Oklahoma City bombing is to many people a powerful symbol of hatred and intolerance taken to tragic lengths.
-But eighty years ago there was an even more lethal, more intolerant day in Oklahoma, one which represented perhaps the worst instance of racial violence in America since slavery.
+But 80 years ago there was an even more lethal, more intolerant day in Oklahoma, one which represented perhaps the worst instance of racial violence in America since slavery.

 And while the details of the Oklahoma City bombing are well-known to most Americans, the events of the Tulsa Race Riot were covered up for almost seventy-five years in a “conspiracy of silence”—a silence that was only recently broken by the courageous testimony of the few living survivors before a state commission.

-It began on Memorial Day 1921, in downtown Tulsa, a boomtown flush with oil money, and by the time the three-day massacre was complete, a well-armed white mob, some of them deputized by the police department, had ruined Tulsa’s prosperous black neighborhood Greenwood–“the black Wall Street”–had razed thirty-six square blocks, burned to the ground more than 3,000 homes and killed as many as 300 people, many of whom were buried in mass graves or simply dumped anonymously into the Arkansas River.
+It began on Memorial Day 1921, in downtown Tulsa, a boomtown flush with oil money, and by the time the three-day massacre was complete, a well-armed white mob, some of them deputized by the police department, had ruined Tulsa’s prosperous black neighborhood Greenwood—”the black Wall Street”—had razed 36 square blocks, burned to the ground more than 3,000 homes and killed as many as 300 people, many of whom were buried in mass graves or simply dumped anonymously into the Arkansas River.
 By the end of the onslaught, Tulsa’s thriving black community, which numbered some 15,000 people and was famous for its cultural and financial achievements, rivaling New York City as a national center of urban black life, was destroyed.

 The Nation sent Walter White to Tulsa to report on the aftermath of the riots in 1921.
 A journalist and the future director of the NAACP, White came back with an essay that came to be considered one of the seminal accounts of what happened and which still makes for searing reading today.

-To commemorate the eightieth anniversary of the Tulsa riot, we’ve collected this article, a more timely report that the magazine published and a set of relevant links to some of the scarce Internet-based resources devoted to forging a collective memory of what happened to the black community in Tulsa in 1921.
+To commemorate the 80th anniversary of the Tulsa riot, we’ve collected this article, a more timely report that the magazine published and a set of relevant links to some of the scarce Internet-based resources devoted to forging a collective memory of what happened to the black community in Tulsa in 1921.

 Russell Cobb was a spring 2001 Nation intern.